 Important: This only works for tasks of the same type:

-Why this is cheaper: Every request has a fixed overhead – system prompt, context setup, instructions.
-With 10 individual requests, you pay this overhead ten times; with a bundled one, only once.
+Why this is cheaper: every request carries a fixed overhead, such as the system prompt, context setup and instructions.
+With 10 individual requests you pay this overhead ten times; with one bundled request, only once.

 Code Review Example: